 Working with feminist, queer and post-humanist approaches my research explores gendered and sexual subjectivities across diverse institutional sites and public spaces across the young life course.

 In short, standard boilerplate feminism (misandry) dressed up as scholarship.

 The paper was inspired by girls in an ex-mining community who apparently struggled to speak (doesn’t sound like any ex-mining community that I know).
-The quote below comes from the abstract and appears to be an effort to name drop some post-modernist philosophers (Deleuze and Guattari) in order to gain some sort of authority by association.
+The quote below comes from the abstract and appears to be an effort to name drop some postmodernist philosophers (Deleuze and Guattari) in order to gain a kind of authority by association.
 As for the ‘dance of the not-yet’ I have no idea what that means.

 Inspired by the works of Gilles Deleuze, Felix Guattari and Erin Manning, a series of cameos are presented: room dancing; the hold; the wiggle; the leap and the dance of the not-yet.
 We speculate about relations between the actual movements we could see, the in-act infused with the history of place, and the virtual potential of movement.

 The study began by interviewing school-age boys and girls in a South Wales ex-mining community.
 Little information is given on the conduct of the interviews.
 Were they structured or open ended?
 Were they all conducted by the female researchers?
 Were the interviews transcribed and analysed by independent workers who were ’blinded’ to the sex of the participants?
 We are not told, but I doubt it.
 Suffice it to say that the boys were dismissed from the study because ‘Quite frequently boys talked of roaming far and wide across expanses of territory around the valley on bikes, scooters, skateboards, quads and motorbikes.’ while the girls seemed more ’locked in’.